hive-engine/hivesmartcontracts-wiki/How-to-setup-a-Hive-Smart-Contracts-node.md

 **lightNode** - if set to true, your node will run in light configuration.
 A light node does not keep full transaction & block information, which reduces the disk space requirements for running the software (old blocks & transactions are cleaned up periodically).
 Note that you can't switch from a light node back to running as a full node later on (you would need to restore from a full node snapshot).

 **blocksToKeep** - only used when lightNode = true.
 Specifies how many recent blocks worth of block data & transactions should be kept by light nodes.
 Defaults to 30 days worth, assuming a perfect 3 second block time.

+**rpcConfig.maxLimit** - max results to be returned from a rpc call, default is 1000

+**rpcConfig.maxOffset** - maximum allowable offset on a rpc call, with -1 being unlimited, default is -1

+**rpcConfig.logRequests** - if set to true, all requests to the json-rpc server will be logged, with IP and the body of the request, default is false

 For more details about light nodes, see the documentation on the pull request here: https://github.com/hive-engine/steemsmartcontracts/pull/144